October 22, 2018

 One such problem is called privilege escalation which means that elevated access can be granted with no authorisation from anyone.
 This is a common attack method for hackers and, as such, it has a high Common Vulnerability Scoring System (CVSS) rating of 7.2 out of 10 and would fail a Cyber Essentials Plus assessment.
 In fact, as a Cyber Essentials Certification Body (CB), we have seen this first-hand which is what led to this post.

 To demonstrate a relatively tame version of this, we created a simple EXE file configured to add our standard user account to the administrators security group, replaced the EXE file of an insecure Windows service, rebooted the PC, and voilà - we have granted ourselves local administrative permissions and in only a few minutes no less.
-We have recorded a short video of this in action which you can see below (feel free to skip 01:25 to 05:15 which is just the reboot and sign-ins):
+We have recorded a short video of this in action which you can see here or below (feel free to skip 01:25 to 05:15 which is just the reboot and sign-ins):

 Now, I can imagine that this is somewhat difficult to understand so let’s try to use an analogy.